sepidina/vm-install-venture/VM_README.md

 At the prompt in the VM GUI

-- login/username: bigdata
+- login/username: venture

-- password: bigdata
+- password: venture

 ## Other operations